zopefoundation/zc.ngi/src/zc/ngi/README.txt

     ...             print 'closed prematurely'

-The client impements the IClientConnectHandler and IInputHandler interfaces.
-More complex clients might implement these interfacs with separate classes.
+The client implements the IClientConnectHandler and IInputHandler interfaces.
+More complex clients might implement these interfaces with separate classes.

 We'll instantiate our client using the testing connector: